 You can use variables to supply information that can be known only at runtime, or which can differ from device to device.
-You simply type in processing variables, but you must use the Insert menu to add variables that are associated with policy objects or system variables, or which are secret keys.
-For a complete discussion of variables, see FlexConfig Variables, on page 6.
+You simply type in processing variables, but you must use the Insert menu to add variables that are associated with policy objects or system variables.
+For a complete discussion of variables, see FlexConfig Variables, on page 5.

 - To insert system variables, choose Insert > Insert System Variable > Variable Name.
 For a detailed explanation of these variables, see FlexConfig System Variables, on page 11. - To insert policy object variables, choose Insert > Insert Policy Object > Object Type, selecting the appropriate type of object.
 Then, give the variable a name (which can be the same name as the associated policy object), select the object to associate with the variable, and click Save.
 For a detailed explanation of these types, see FlexConfig Policy Object Variables, on page 10.
-For more detail on the procedure, see Add a Policy Object Variable to a FlexConfig Object, on page 26. - To insert secret key variables, choose Insert > Secret Key and define the variable name and value.
-For more detail on the procedure, see Configure Secret Keys, on page 27.
+For more detail on the procedure, see Add a Policy Object Variable to a FlexConfig Object, on page 22.

-Note You must use the Insert menu to create a new policy object or system variable.
+You must use the Insert menu to create a new policy object or system variable.
 However, for subsequent uses of that variable, you must type it in, \$ included.
 This is also true for system variables: the first time you use it, add it from the Insert menu.
 Then, type it out for subsequent uses.
 If you use the Insert menu more than once for a system variable, the system variable is added to the Variables list multiple times, and the FlexConfig will not validate, meaning you cannot save your changes.
 For processing variables (those not associated with a policy object or system variable), simply type in the variable.
-If you are adding a secret key, always use the Insert menu.
-Secret key variables do not show up in the Variables list.

-Step 6 Choose the deployment frequency and type.

-• Deployment-Whether to deploy the commands in the object Once or Everytime.
+- Step 6 Choose the deployment frequency and type. - Deployment-Whether to deploy the commands in the object Once or Everytime.
 The only way to choose the right option is to test the results of deployment.

 Start by selecting Everytime.
 Then, after you attach the object to a FlexConfig policy, deploy the configuration.
-After a successful deployment, come back to the FlexConfig policy and preview the configuration for one of the assigned devices as described in Preview the FlexConfig Policy, on page 31.
+After a successful deployment, come back to the FlexConfig policy and preview the configuration for one of the assigned devices as described in Preview the FlexConfig Policy, on page 26.
 If the section labeled ###CLI generated from managed features ### contains commands that clear or negate the commands in the object, and the ###Flex-config Appended CLI ### section contains the commands to reconfigure the feature, you know that Everytime is the right option.

 Even if you do not see negate commands, make some minor change to the device configuration, then run another deployment.
-If the deployment completes successfully, you can check the deployment transcript (see Verify the Deployed Configuration, on page 32).
+If the deployment completes successfully, you can check the deployment transcript (see Verify the Deployed Configuration, on page 27).
 If you see that the commands were issued again (even when they were already configured) without error, then you can keep Everytime.